dchege711/study_buddy/readme.md

 I am using [express-session](https://github.com/expressjs/session) and some custom middleware to support persistent logins.
 In case I'll need to support Facebook/Twitter/Google logins in the future, I'll use [passport](http://www.passportjs.org/docs/configure/).
 For now, Passport is an overkill.

 When a user successfully logs in, I set a token that will be sent on all subsequent requests.
 Once I receive any request that needs a logged in user, I automatically log in a user if the token provided is valid.
-If the cookie is invalid, I redirect them to the login page.
+If the cookie is invalid (e.g. after a password reset or after 30 days), I redirect them to the login page.

 When a user logs out, I delete the token that I issued upon their initial login and redirect them to the welcome/login page.
 In case a user resets their password, I also invalidate all previously issued tokens.